These Kootenay coffee roasters help you get your buzz on for National Coffee Day

 Where to buy: Selling organic, fair-trade ground and whole coffee beans with quirky monikers from their Invermere-based cafe, the brand is also found in grocery stores and cafes across Canada and the U.S. They are also partners with many well-known online stores, such as Amazon, Walmart, Well.ca and London Drugs.
 Visit the Kicking Horse Coffee website to find a location near you.

 Stolen Church Coffee Co.: By roasting premium, ethically-sourced coffee beans from around the world in micro-sized batches, the Stolen Church Coffee Co. ensures the ultimate in freshness and taste.
 Their focus is on unique single origin and limited blends of coffees.
-A locally-owned and family-run business, the cafe also specializes in homemade sorbets and gelatos, house-made soups and sandwiches.
+A locally-owned and family-run business since 2004, the cafe also specializes in homemade sorbets and gelatos, house-made soups and sandwiches.

 Where to buy: Stolen Church Gelato & Coffee is located at 1045 - 7th Avenue, Invermere.
-You can also order coffee by emailing the company at [email protected].
+You can also order coffee through their website.

 Chaos Coffee Roasters: Locally-made, hand-crafted coffee with heart, created using single-origin beans in small batches.
 Chaos Coffee Roasters strives to bring you the freshest coffee possible, full of flavour and aroma.

 Where to buy: Chaos Coffee Roasters currently sells their products at local farmers markets in Kimberley, Cranbrook and Fernie.
+It’s also sold at Kootenay-Farm-To-Folk in Cranbrook.
 Online sales are coming soon.

 Northstar Roasting Company: Looking for “damn good coffee”?
 Look no further than Northstar Roasting Company, a dream come true for owner Brian Conn who jumped into action when Kimberley’s Steam Donkey Coffee closed their doors.
-With names like “Chapman Camp Medium” and “Townsite Blend” given to his signature creations, Conn tips a hat to his community of Kimberley.
+With names like “Chapman Camp Medium” and “Townsite Blend” given to his signature creations, owner Brian Conn Conn tips a hat to his community of Kimberley.
+A new product on the horizon is nitrogen-infused cold brew in a 12-ounce can.

 Where to buy: Northstar Roasting Company’s blends are available through select retailers in Kimberley and beyond.